AlbertSGS/appendix-reevaluating/README.md

 ### Project-specific examples

 ### Language-specific examples
+In this section, we show that the appearances of AoCs differ due to different languages.
 Here, we show one example in the Apache's [Kafka](https://github.com/apache/kafka) project which is written primarily in Java, and another from Gopstein et al.'s study [[1]](#1)

 In PR [#11393](https://github.com/apache/kafka/pull/11393) of the Kafka project, a [discussion](https://github.com/apache/kafka/pull/11393#discussion_r758432812) revolved around code such as the following: